Scott Linehan: NFL coaching career

 Linehan took his first NFL job as the offensive coordinator/wide receivers coach with the Minnesota Vikings in 2002.
 After three seasons in Minneapolis, Linehan served in a similar capacity with the Miami Dolphins in 2005 under Nick Saban, then was hired as head coach by the St. Louis Rams on January 19, 2006.

 Linehan inherited a team in transition.
 Most of the Rams' stars from earlier in the decade had gone elsewhere, and the remaining players from "The Greatest Show on Turf" era had noticeably lost a step.
 Nonetheless, Linehan's tenure started out on a promising note, as the Rams went 4–2 in their first six games.
 However, a four-game losing streak in October and November effectively ended any chance of making the playoffs.
-Despite this slump, the NFC West was so weak that year that while they finished 8–8, missing the division title by a single game.
+Despite this slump, the NFC West was so weak that year that they finished 8–8, missing the division title by a single game.
 However, the Rams regressed to 3–13 in his second season.
 Years of questionable draft and free-agent acquisitions caught up with the team, and the season degenerated into a fiasco due to a rash of injuries to the offensive line.
 The season was also marked by disputes with star players such as Steven Jackson, Torry Holt, and, most notoriously, quarterback Marc Bulger.
 Holt and Jackson openly feuded with Linehan on the sidelines during games.
 The easygoing Linehan didn't discipline them, leading to criticism that he wasn't willing to assert his authority.